Characterization of Logarithmic Fekete Critical Configurations of at Most Six Points in All Dimensions: Results for points

 These expressions also apply to points on $S^{d-1} \subset \mathbb{R}^d$, with $H_L \in \mathbb{R}^{d n \times d n}$.
 As we are interested in the eigenvalues of $H_L$ associated with directions of the tangent space of the product of spheres, we project $H_L$ onto this tangent space.
 The projected matrix is: where the columns of $V$ are an orthonormal basis of the tangent space.
 This basis is obtained as the orthogonal complement of a basis of the normal space: $B_n = \{v_1,\ldots,v_n\}$; where $v_i = \left( \vec{0}, w_i, \vec{0} \right) \in \mathbb{R}^{nd}$.
 We use the following result to classify the critical configurations.

 \begin{proposition} Consider a critical configuration $w$ of Problem \eqref{eq:fekete_log}.
-Denote by $h_L$ the Hessian of the Lagrangian at $w$, projected onto the tangent space of the product of $n$ spheres $S^{d-1}$. \begin{enumerate} \item if $h_L$ has at least one negative eigenvalue, $w$ is a saddle point.
+Denote by $h_L$ the Hessian of the Lagrangian at $w$, projected onto the tangent space of the product of $n$ spheres $S^{d-1}$. \begin{enumerate} \item if $h_L$ has at least one negative eigenvalue, then $w$ is a saddle configuration.

 \item if $h_L$ has eigenvalue zero with multiplicity exactly $d(d-1)/2$, and all other eigenvalues of $h_L$ are positive, then $w$ is a local minimum (possibly global).